September 11, 2025

 The July 2024 Union Budget changed several important capital gains rules that affect mutual fund investors in India.
 If you invest in equity funds, debt funds, hybrid funds, gold funds, international funds, ETFs, or fund of funds, the tax treatment may now be different from what it was earlier.

-This guide covers the updated rules in a practical way: STCG, LTCG, dividend taxation, SIP taxation, fund switching, loss set-off, ELSS, and NRI taxation.
+This guide covers the updated rules in a practical way: STCG, LTCG, dividend taxation, SIP and SWP taxation, fund switching, loss set-off, ELSS, and NRI taxation.
 The goal is simple: help you understand how mutual fund taxation works now, and where investors usually get confused.

 What Changed in July 2024?
 (Summary)

 The Finance (No. 2) Act, 2024, effective for transfers made on or after 23 July 2024, changed important capital gains rules relevant to mutual fund investors.
+Budget 2025 and Budget 2026 did not change these rates further.

 • Equity-oriented fund STCG rate increased from 15% to 20%